ovh/docs/pages/web_cloud/web_hosting/secure_your_website/guide.en-au.md

 ---
-title: How to secure your website?
+title: "How to secure your website?"
-excerpt: Learn how to make your website more secure
+excerpt: "Find out how to make your website more secure"
-updated: 2021-12-10
+updated: 2024-01-26
 ---

 ## Objective